The Nuts Poker league Tournament Rules

 Section J – Etiquette & Penalties

 i: A penalty may be invoked if a player exposes any card with action pending, throws a card off the table, violates the one-player-to-a-hand rule, or similar incidents occur.
 Penalties will be invoked for soft play, abuse, disruptive behavior, or cheating.

 ii: Penalty options include verbal warnings, “missed hands”, “missed rounds”, and disqualification.
 Missed round penalties are assessed as follows: the offender will miss one hand for every player (including the offender) at the table when the penalty is given multiplied by the number of penalty rounds.
 Staff can assess 1 or more missed-hand penalties; 1-, 2-, 3-, or 4-round penalties, or disqualification.
 Repeat infractions are subject to escalating penalties.

 iii: During a penalty, the offender must remain away from the table.
 Cards are dealt to his seat, his blinds and antes are posted, and the hand is killed after each initial deal.
-In stud-type games if he is dealt the bring-in card he must post the bring-in.

 iv: Chips of a disqualified player shall be removed from play.